stevenhuyn/NBA-2K77/README.md

   <img src="Images/RopeIter3.png" width="500">
 </p>

-Finally to elaborate on the taut animation i.e. making the rope pull taut once the hook is attached, the `_Amplitude` property was added.
+Finally to elaborate on the taut animation i.e. making the rope pull taut once the hook is attached, the `_Amplitude` property is adjusted.
 Once the hook is attached, inside the`GrappleHook.cs` script we linearly interpolate from 1 to 0 in  8 `FixedUpdate` frames, and pass it to the shader through the property.
 This eventually sets the displacement to 0, and thus make the shader render it as a simple straight line, signifying that the rope is taut.

 #### Here is the final result!